bolner/AsyncFastCGI.NET/README.md

 ### Nginx config

-Notes: the perfomance is much worse with `fastcgi_keep_conn on` and `keepalive 100`, I'll have to figure out why.
-Also, the performance is worse when using the `least_conn` load balancing mode.
+The performance is worse when using the `least_conn` load balancing mode.

         upstream fastcgi_backend_csharp {
+                keepalive 400;

                 server 127.0.0.1:9090;
                 server 127.0.0.1:9091;
                 server 127.0.0.1:9092;